gianlucadelfino/2D_Physics_Engine_CUDA/README.md

 1. Integration with Nvidia CUDA run time library (on available devices) for N-body simulation.
 1. Scalable architecture and easy to add new simulations.
 1. Basic UI, with buttons and labels.
-1. Asynchronous level loading in parallel thread.
+1. Asynchronous multi-threaded level loading.
 1. Extensive documentation (in Docs/html/index.html).

 ## Interactive Simulations: